MrYsLab/pymata4/docs/concurrency.md

 ## The Reporter Thread

 The *Reporter Thread* continuously monitors the *deque* to see if any data is available from the Arduino to process.
+When it detects data is present, it removes the data and adds it to a buffer.
+It parses the data as it arrives until a complete message is received.

-If the *Reporter Thread* receives an input data type message, it places the latest value in one of the data structures that it shares with the *Command Thread*.
-Also, the *Reporter Thread* determines if there is a registered callback method for the event.
+If the *Reporter Thread* receives an input data type message, it writes latest reported value to the appropriate shared data structure.

+The *Reporter Thread* also determines if there is a registered callback method for the event.
 If so, it *calls* the callback method passing in the appropriate data list.

-Callback methods should be written to be as fast as possible so that the *Report Thread* is not blocked.
+Callback methods should be written to be as fast as possible so that the *Reporter Thread* is not blocked.

 ## The Serial Data Receiver Thread
 The *Serial Data Receiver Thread* continuously monitors the serial port for incoming data.
 It receives data one character at a time and places the data into the deque that it shares with the *Reporter Thread*.
-It does not interpret the data since this is the job of the *Reporter Thread*.

 <br>
 <br>